furk4n0zturk/MachinePreparer/README.md

 Machine Preparer for hackers

 This bash script makes the hacking working environment of newly installed servers ready without manual effort.

-\nNote: It's recommended to reboot the machine after running the bash.
+Note: It's recommended to reboot the machine after running the bash.

 # Usage

 ```